ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

-dependent on chance as that of any man I know; and if, as you were mounting your horse, a friend were to say, 'Bingley, you had better stay till next week,' you would probably do it, you would probably not go--and at another word, might stay a month."
+dependent on chance as that of any man I know; and if, as you were mounting your horse, a friend were to say, 'Bingley, you had better stay till next week,' you would probably do it, you would probably not go -- and at another word, might stay a month."

 "You have only proved by this," cried Elizabeth, "that Mr. Bingley did not do justice to his own disposition.
 You have shown him off now much